 How has the college enrollment rate immediately following high school graduation varied over time?

-Of the 3.0 million recent high school completers1 in 2015, some 2.1 million, or 69 percent, enrolled in college by the following October.
-The annual percentage of high school completers who enroll in 2- or 4-year colleges in the fall immediately following high school is known as the immediate college enrollment rate.
-From 2000 to 2015, the immediate college enrollment rate increased by 6 percentage points (from 63 percent to 69 percent).
-There was no measurable change in the immediate college enrollment rate from 2014 to 2015.
-Higher percentages of high school completers immediately enrolled in 4-year colleges than in 2-year colleges in every year from 2000 to 2015.
-In 2015, about 44 percent of high school completers enrolled in a 4-year college and 25 percent enrolled in a 2-year college.
-The immediate enrollment rate at 2-year colleges increased from 21 percent in 2000 to 25 percent in 2015.
-The immediate enrollment rate at 4-year colleges in 2015 (44 percent) was not measurably different from the rate in 2000.
+Of the 3.1 million recent high school completers1 in 2016, some 2.2 million, or 70 percent, enrolled in college by the following October.
+The annual percentage of high school completers who enroll in 2- or 4-year colleges in the fall immediately following high school completion is known as the immediate college enrollment rate.
+The overall immediate college enrollment rate increased from 63 percent in 2000 to 70 percent in 2016, though the 2016 rate was not measurably different from that in 2010.

-Percentage of high school completers who were enrolled in 2- or 4-year colleges by the October immediately following high school completion, by level of institution: 2000–2015
+Percentage of high school completers who were enrolled in 2- or 4-year colleges by the October immediately following high school completion, by level of institution: 2000 through 2016

-NOTE: High school completers are individuals ages 16 to 24 who graduated from high school or completed a GED prior to October of the calendar year.
+NOTE: High school completers are individuals ages 16 to 24 who graduated from high school or completed a GED or other high school equivalency credential prior to October of the calendar year.

-1 High school completers are individuals ages 16 to 24 who graduated from high school or completed a GED prior to October of the calendar year.
+1 High school completers are individuals ages 16 to 24 who graduated from high school or completed a GED or other high school equivalency credential prior to October of the calendar year.

 Related Tables and Figures: (Listed by Release Date)